oleksandr-senych/TheSpyCatAgencyBE/README.md

 ```
 pip install -r requirements.txt
 ```
-Then you need to insall uvicorn:
+Then you need to install uvicorn:
 ```
 pip install uvicorn
 ```